-- Former U.S.-based employees of the wholly owned U.S. subsidiaries of Merck & Co., Inc. (excluding Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC (formerly known as Healthcare Services & Solutions, LLC), Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC and MRL San Francisco, LLC and each of their subsidiaries) who on their retirement date satisfy the Plan's requirements for retiree medical benefits and either are under age 65 or are not Medicare-eligible - Those retirees' Eligible Dependents, who either are under age 65 or are not Medicare-eligible - Certain International Retirees and their Eligible Dependents and certain surviving Eligible Dependents of certain former U.S.-based employees in each case who are either under age 65 or are not Medicare-eligible, and - Former non-U.S.-based employees, and their eligible dependents, of the wholly owned subsidiaries of Merck & Co., Inc. (excluding Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC (formerly known as Healthcare Services & Solutions, LLC), Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC and MRL San Francisco, LLC and each of their subsidiaries) who were on assignment outside their home country on their retirement date and who, on that date, satisfy the Plan's requirements for retiree medical benefits, and who do not reside in the U.S. or a U.S. territory, which benefits are insured by Cigna Global Health Benefits.
+- Former U.S.-based3 employees of the wholly owned U.S. subsidiaries of Merck & Co., Inc. (excluding Antelliq Corporation, Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC, Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC and MRL San Francisco, LLC and each of their subsidiaries) who on their retirement date satisfy the Plan's requirements for retiree medical benefits and either are under age 65 or are not Medicare-eligible - Those retirees' Eligible Dependents, who either are under age 65 or are not Medicare-eligible - Certain International Retirees and their Eligible Dependents and certain surviving Eligible Dependents of certain former U.S.-based3 employees in each case who are either under age 65 or are not Medicare-eligible4, and - Former non-U.S.-based employees, and their eligible dependents, of the wholly owned subsidiaries of Merck & Co., Inc. (excluding Antelliq Corporation, Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC, Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC and MRL San Francisco, LLC and each of their subsidiaries) who were on assignment outside their home country on their retirement date and who, on that date, satisfy the Plan's requirements for retiree medical benefits, and who do not reside in the U.S. or a U.S. territory, which benefits are insured by Cigna Global Health Benefits.